-Official transcripts are required from all colleges and universities you have attended, including separate official transcripts for all foreign exchange or semester abroad programs, and transfer credit from other institutions that appears on your primary transcript.
+Official transcripts are required from all colleges and universities you have attended, including separate official transcripts for all foreign exchange or semester abroad programs, and transfer credit from other institutions that appear on your primary transcript.

 If you are currently enrolled in an academic program, please submit an official transcript of the work you have completed to date.
 When additional grades become available, please submit an updated transcript.

-Please have all transcripts mailed to:
+Please have all official transcripts sent electronically to firstname.lastname@example.org or mailed to:

 Office of Admissions